 Cisco's collaboration gateways permit Cisco Unified Communications environments to communicate with public systems and with users operating beyond the corporate firewall.
 Cisco's portfolio of communication gateways provide unified communications services for a wide variety of gateway as well as session-border-control applications.

 Collaboration gateways offered by Cisco and supported by Progent's certified consultants include:

-Expressway Communication Gateway
+Cisco Expressway Collaboration Gateway